velostudio/levo/readme.md

 ## web as it should be

-To re-generate brotli encoded wasm file in clien-app use `build.sh`.
+To re-generate brotli encoded wasm file run `build.sh`.

 To start demo server: